psf/requests/docs/user/quickstart.rst

     >>> r.status_code == requests.codes.ok
     True

-If we made a bad request, we can raise it with :class:`Response.raise_for_status()`::
+If we made a bad request (non-200 response), we can raise it with :class:`Response.raise_for_status()`::

     >>> _r = requests.get('http://httpbin.org/status/404')